The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Discussion and Conclusion

 Finally, the IRT analysis employed the same model for all grades (2-PL) in order to facilitate their comparison, although the 3-PL model may have been better suited for certain grades.
 Furthermore, there was a small mis-specification of the unidimensionality criteria.
 It thus remains likely that the discrimination parameters were slightly overestimated.

-More generally, paper-based assessments, such as the cCTt and those presented in the literature review, should be considered within a systems of assessments~\citep{grover_systems_2015, roman-gonzalez_combining_2019, guggemos_computational_2022} to gain a more comprehensive picture of students' CT competence.
-This is because paper-based assessments tend to lack insight into CT-processes (generally acquired through educational data mining) and CT-perspectives (generally acquired through self-assessment scales such as the Computational Thinking Scale by \citet{korkmaz_validity_2017} as was done by~\citealt{guggemos_computational_2022}), with few studies having also looked into the link between CT and other abilities (such as numerical, verbal reasoning, and non verbal visuo-spatial abilities as was done by ~\citet{tsai_development_2022} or spatial, reasoning, and problem solving abilities as was done by~\citealt{roman-gonzalez_which_2017}).
+More generally, paper-based assessments, such as the cCTt and those presented in the literature review, should be considered within a systems of assessments \citep{grover_systems_2015, roman-gonzalez_combining_2019, guggemos_computational_2022} to gain a more comprehensive picture of students' CT competence.
+This is because paper-based assessments tend to lack insight into : \begin{itemize} \item CT-processes, which is generally acquired through educational data mining. \item CT-perspectives, which is generally acquired through self-assessment scales such as the Computational Thinking Scale by \citet{korkmaz_validity_2017} as was done by \citet{guggemos_computational_2022}. \item the link between CT and other abilities, such as numerical, verbal reasoning, and non verbal visuo-spatial abilities as was done by \citet{tsai_development_2022} or spatial, reasoning, and problem solving abilities as was done by \citet{roman-gonzalez_which_2017}. \end{itemize}